girirajanlab/Assortative_mating_project/README.md

 # Description
 Pipelines and scripts used to perform the bioinformatics analyses examining the parental factors driving pathogenicity of variably expressive variants.

+Scripts are primarily organized by the cohort of interest and files related to analyses for each cohort can be found in their respective directories.

 # Copyright/License
 The code in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by